 Cache files take up memory and storage space, so clearing them can free up space on your device and allow the network to find your devices better.

 See If Other Devices Are Working

 Ring’s verification process is necessary because it helps protect your security and privacy when using the app and Ring devices.
-Failing to complete this process is not only frustrating, but it means you can’t use these devices.
+Failing to complete this process is frustrating and means you can’t use these devices.

-Luckily, you can usually fix the problem yourself in a few simple steps without the need for involving Ring’s tech support.
+Luckily, you can usually fix the problem yourself in a few simple steps without the need to involve Ring’s tech support.